My Meal Plans

 As humans, we love to fool ourselves into believing that we already know all there is to know about pretty much everything, including food nutrition, but as we've seen over and over through the decades, this just isn't so.
 Science is still learning new things every day, even about basic things that we thought we already fully understood, like water.

 Food compounds such as phytochemicals, terpenes, alkaloids, lectins, saponins, flavonoids, isoflavones, carotenoids, lignans, and lectins, have only just entered into our collective consciousness relatively recently.
-No one that I know had ever even heard of these things when I was a kid.
+No one that I know had ever even heard of these things when we were kids.

 For some reason, "we" try to isolate only these good compounds, and get more of them in a supplement, or, worse yet, patent pharmaceutical drugs from their derivatives.
 This completely ignores the fact that these things are far often more effective and have less negative side effects when consumed in their original forms.
-This also ignores all of the other compounds that we don't yet know about, things that very likely provide us other benefits that we haven't even identified yet.
+This also ignores all of the other synergetic compounds they contain that we don't yet know about -- things that very likely provide us other benefits that we haven't even identified yet.

 For these reasons, I opt first for whole food forms of these nutrients.
 Whole foods provide us with everything, including the things we don't yet understand and the things that we only now think we understand, even if mistakenly.
 And this is why I regularly test my micronutrient status to verify that I'm not over- or under-doing the things we do currently know about.

-I, like many people, used to say, "Well if you take away all the good-tasting things to eat that are bad for us, there's nothing left for us to eat!" so your take-away from looking at this meal plan and all of it's components should instead be "Wow, there's actually a large variety of foods to eat that are both tasty & healthy!"
-Eating healthy doesn't need to be restrictive or limiting.
+I, like many people, used to say, "Well if you take away all the good-tasting things to eat that are supposedly bad for us, then there's nothing left for us to eat!"

 Lunch & Dinner Salad (pre-made in bulk once or twice weekly):